Enter-tainer/typst-preview/README.md

 ## Use without VSCode

 You can use the binary `typst-preview` as a standalone typst preview server.
 It can be used to preview your document in browser.
-For example: `typst-preview ./assets/demo/main.typ --open-in-browser --partial-rendering`.
+For example: `typst-preview ./assets/demo/main.typ --partial-rendering`.
 This should be useful if you don't use VSCode but still want to experience the low latency preview.

 ## Acknowledgements